 I was also feeling rebellious to "the system".
 I'd begun questioning everything I was raised to believe: everything my parents taught me, everything I learned in school and from pop culture, movies, magazines and television.

 I soon came to see that money, power, nice things and social status don't necessarily create happiness or fulfilment, and that being really busy isn't actually cool.
 I started caring less about pleasing my parents and impressing my peers, and more about what would actually make me feel alive.
 I wanted to do something that I truly believed in.
 Something that excites and thrills me.
 Something that will make the world a better place.

 I didn't want my passion and enthusiasm for life to keep diminishing as the years rolled by.
 I didn't want to become just another depressed zombie who fills peak hour trains every day and robotically distracts themselves with news feeds and mindless games.
 I didn't want to become so stuck in the rat race that I forgot who I really was.
 I didn't want to sell my soul for money or social status and wind up becoming that sad chick who brags about her designer goods to make other sad chicks jealous.
-Even this trip meant having nothing to my name at the end of it, I didn't care; I believed in the immeasurable value of travel, free time and self-discovery
+I knew that I’d have nothing to my name at the end of my travel adventure, but I didn't care: I trusted the immeasurable value of travel, free time and self-discovery